What is Water Damage?

 If you’ve ever had a leaky faucet or pipe burst, you know how quickly water can destroy thousands of dollars worth of property.
 And if you haven’t experienced this firsthand, you might think that water damage can’t happen to you.
 After all, how much could water do to your house?

 The answer is quite a lot.
 If you live in a region prone to heavy storms like Colorado, you’re probably familiar with the stories of homes being destroyed because of a single storm.
-Even if you live where storm damages are rare, there are still plenty of risks.
+Even if you live where storm damage is rare, there are still plenty of risks.
 A small amount of rain can lead to severe problems like basement leaks and mold growth.

 Interior Water Damage Rebuild Experts